openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 which is based on RHEL For Edge which features ostree and as such provides rollbacks to go back to previous ostree deployment.
 Even though, OpenShift does not support downgrade or rollback, MicroShift must support it in some form.
-Explicit downgrade will not be supported, and rollback will be supported only when newer ostree commits is unhealthy and backup consistent with previously ran MicroShift is present.
+Explicit downgrade for Y versions will not be supported, and rollback will be supported only when newer ostree commit is unhealthy and backup consistent with previously ran MicroShift is present.

 To allow for such operations, we need to define how we'll achieve that goal.
 We can define several areas we need to focus on: